FLAIR-THU/VFLAIR/README.md

 In VFLAIR, we additionally provide support for **Large Language Models (LLM)** inference and fine-tuning using private data, where private data can not be exposed directly to LLM due to privacy and regulation constraints.
 To overcome this challenge, we leverage VFLAIR to split the LLM into Local and Global sub-models to enable local inference/fine-tuning.
 In addition, we evaluate the risks of exposing intermediate results and implementing defenses.
 See figure below for VFLAIR-LLM architecture.

-Figure below demonstrates all the main functions supported by VFLAIR-LLM, including model split, LLM models, tasks and datasets, attack and defense strategies, and evaluation metrics.
+Figure below demonstrates all the main functions supported by VFLAIR-LLM, including model split, LLM models, tasks and datasets, attack and defense strategies.
  ![LLM_overview](./usage_guidance/figures/VFLAIR_LLM.png)

 - **Vertical Federated LLM Scenario**: In VFLAIR-LLM, we propose a vertical federated LLM scenario describing 2 parties jointly train a LLM.
 The Active Party holds the global part of the model, representing model provider with abundant computational resources.
 The Passive Party holds the local part of LLM, representing companys or institutes with limited resources.
 Detailed scenario description, including model forward and backward calculation, is demonstrated in the following figure.